konsumer/cyd-nomad/README.md

 ### Hardware

 - [CYDs](https://www.aliexpress.us/item/3256808128499162.html) are cool & cheap, self-contained, and easy to source.
-They have [pretty good support](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display)
-- SPI radio-board, like [this](https://www.aliexpress.us/item/3256805989899200.html) Get the right freq for your region (in US: 915)

-I am specifically using [this USB-C variant](https://www.tztstore.com/goods/show-7983.html) (no micro-usb, only single USBC) so things might be a lil different than your setup, but pretty similar.
-One example is I use `TFT_INVERSION_ON` and `TFT_BL` set to pin 27 (not 21) in my [User_Setup.h](User_setup.h).
-With this CYD stuff, there are just tons of variations, and it you might find it cheaper to just go with the flow on that (these were $5!) and experiment a little.
-I carefully examined the downloads that they made available to figure out the pins.
+They have [pretty good support](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display).
+I am specifically using [this USB-C variant](https://www.tztstore.com/goods/show-7983.html) (no micro-usb, only single USB-C) so things might be a lil different than your setup, but pretty similar.
+One example is I use `TFT_INVERSION_ON` and `TFT_BL` set to pin 27 (not 21, like some CYDs) in my [User_Setup.h](User_setup.h).
+With this CYD stuff, there are just tons of variations, and it you might find it cheaper to just go with the flow on that (these were $14, shipped to US!) and experiment a little.
+I carefully examined [the downloads](https://www.tztstore.com/goods/show-7983.html) that they made available to figure out the [pins](pins.h).
+This project is very much about supporting whatever devices you find, with a little work.

-I abstracted this by modifying [pins.h](pins.h), which you can use in your own sketch, as well as [User_Setup.h](User_setup.h), which you should put in Arduino/libraries/TFT_eSPI/
+- SPI SX1276 (or similar) radio-board, like [this](https://www.aliexpress.us/item/3256805989899200.html) Get the right freq for your region (in US: 915)

 ### Software

 I am using arduino-cli, and I included a [Makefile](Makefile) to make things easier.
 Run `make` for help.

+I abstracted differences in CYD-like hardware by modifying [pins.h](pins.h), which you can use in your own sketch, as well as [User_Setup.h](User_setup.h), which you should put in Arduino/libraries/TFT_eSPI/

 ### Notes